 7. Save a checkpoint before major changes

 Once you have a version you like, save a checkpoint.
 Then experiment freely - try different colors, different layouts, different arrangements.
-If you go too far and prefer the earlier version, you can always go back.
-This removes the fear of experimentation and lets you explore without risk.
+If you go too far and prefer the earlier version, restore the saved point on the supported path.
+A checkpoint reduces iteration risk; it does not replace backups, content review, or a launch rollback plan.

 Common Concerns About AI Website Redesigns